christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Peer reviewed articles

-- Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Multi-party Elected National Legislatures.
+- Two Sword Lengths Apart: Credible commitment problems and physical violence in democratic national legislatures.
 Forthcoming at the *Journal of Peace Research*.

     + Write up on the [Monkey Cage](http://t.co/fETbFCXcYU) with Emily Beaulieu.